movermeyer/ImportFromTodoist/README.md

 ## Contributing

-As mentioned in [TODO: Link], this project should be considered unmaintained.
+As [mentioned above](#warning-unmaintained-repo), this project should be considered unmaintained.
-However, contributions can still be made, and are still welcome  :thumbsup: :smile: :thumbsup:
+However, contributions can still be made, and are still welcome.  :thumbsup: :smile: :thumbsup:

 See [CONTRIBUTING.md](CONTRIBUTING.md) for discussions of how to contribute.

+I will try my best to find the time to review and merge changes, but do not expect any active development outside of that.

 ### License
 Feel free to take a look at, or play around with, the code (it's [ :sparkles: GPL licensed :sparkles:](LICENSE)).